MA: Marketing Authorization

 Principle

-SPCs were created to take into account the particularly long duration required to obtain MA and to prevent protection from being lost even before the start of commercialization of the medicinal product.
+SPCs were created to take into account the particularly long duration required to obtain an MA and to prevent the protection from being lost even before the start of the medicinal product’s commercialization.

 Applicable Legislation?